-Philips was an early leader in recognizing that effective cybersecurity is no longer about protecting the 'box' or an individual product, and it requires a systematic approach that considers where and how devices are employed.
+Philips was an early leader in recognizing that effective cybersecurity is no longer about protecting the 'box' or an individual product, but a systematic approach that considers where and how devices are employed.

 Philips Product Security governs the embedding of security into all products and services during the entire lifecycle, through a Product Security Framework - part of the Philips Excellence Framework.
-The security framework includes Product Security Risk Assessments, project-independent vulnerability and penetration assessments, specialized product security trainings, and response activities for vulnerabilities identified in existing products and services that are under maintenance and support contracts.
+This includes Product Security Risk Assessments, project-independent vulnerability and penetration assessments, specialized product security trainings, and response activities for vulnerabilities identified in existing products and services that are in support.

-At Philips, Security Designed In is an end-to-end mindset: infusing security principles begins with product design and development through testing and deployment - followed up with robust policies and procedures for monitoring, effective updates, and incident response management.
+At Philips, 'Security Designed in' is an end-to-end mindset: infusing security principles begins with product design and development through testing and deployment - and followed up with robust policies and procedures for monitoring, effective updates, and, incident response management.

-To make our products and services robust against cyber threats requires an unwavering commitment to risk assessment, and adherence to security-based product development.
-It requires the fast deployment of security enabling technologies (such as encryption and patch management) and continuous improvement.
+To make our products and services robust against cyber threats requires an unwavering commitment to risk assessment, and adherence to securitybased product development.
+It requires the fast deployment of security- enabling technologies (such as encryption and patch management) and continuous improvement.
 That is why we have chartered our Product and Solutions Security Program to create, implement and update comprehensive and practical approaches to meet customer requirements.